Here you can find the latest news

-School closures are very challenging for all of you.
-In addition to the about 4,000 OER for STEM lessons, the Media Portal offers useful functions that can support you in networked teaching and learning with your students and their parents.
+In addition to the about 3,200 OER for STEM lessons, the Media Portal offers useful functions that can support you in networked teaching and learning with your students and their parents.
 Have a look to the most important ones here.

 But the Media Portal can do even more to support you now:

 Communicate easily with your class and their parents

 Create personal bookmark lists where you collect the individual media files of your choice.
 You can share them with other teachers, students, or parents easily and conveniently at the click of a button.
 You can add and remove individual media files, add a descriptive text, and also limit the availability to any time period you select.
 Go to the instructions

 Look for the blotch: Self-learning media for your class

 The self-learning offering follows a multimedia, diverse approach.
 Within the media and topic packages for teachers, appropriate materials are identified with the “student’s blotch” and can be forwarded directly to your students.